wtfadi/wtfadi/README.md

 ## 💡 Fun Fact

 > "I don't just write code — I automate everything, one script at a time! ⚡"
+>
+> *Because manual work is just code that hasn't been automated yet.*

 ---